-In 2023, Danone also estimated its paper production footprint at 26.160 hectares using the CGF-FPC methodology (see Appendix B) for all direct consumption volumes of paper.
+Danone also estimated its paper production footprint at 26.160 hectares using the CGF-FPC methodology (see Appendix B) for all direct consumption volumes of paper.

-We are confident to reach our 2025 goals due to our ongoing efforts on Supplier engagement, as well as regulations coming into effect regarding Traceability.
+We are confident to reach our 2025 goals due to our ongoing efforts on Supplier engagement, as well as regulations coming into effect regarding traceability.

-In 2023, Danone onboarded our top 5 suppliers with whom we have discussed our Sustainable Sourcing commitments and expectations.
-These interactions focused on reinforcing the engagement towards our Forest Policy and SBTi 1.5-degree commitments.
+Danone engaged with our top 5 suppliers with whom we have discussed our Sustainable Sourcing commitments and expectations.
+These interactions focused on reinforcing the engagement towards our Forest Policy, SBTi 1.5-degree commitments and our new Sustainable Sourcing Policy.
 Within our Forest Policy, Danone requests suppliers to set their own DCF and Decarbonization commitments across their entire operations.
 By design, our policies require our suppliers to engage with their upstream supply chain, and we support them to develop public time-bound action plans so that they can effectively cascade the requirements to their suppliers.

-On our top 5 suppliers, 100% set their own Forest policy with deforestation free targets and 60% committed to a SBTi 1.5-degree roadmap.
+On our top 5 suppliers, 100% set their own forest policy with deforestation free targets and 60% committed to a SBTi 1.5-degree roadmap.